 In Ottawa, Eric Bercier, associate vice-president of student affairs, stated that all encampments in support of Palestine would not be tolerated, no matter how sad and genocid-ey the protest reasons were.

-“Listen, if I so much as see a tent being set up on campus grounds, I’m calling the so fast you won’t even be able to say “Our university gives to corporations that fund Israeli arms firms,” he said, brandishing a phone that clearly had 911 typed in and ready to go.
+“Listen, if I so much as see a tent being set up on campus grounds, I’m calling the so fast you won’t even be able to say “Our university gives money to corporations that fund Israeli arms firms,” he said, brandishing a phone that clearly had 911 typed in and ready to go.
 “Our students can learn about that stuff, whatever, that’s cool, but how dare they try to be a force for change about it!”

 “There has never been a time where have eventually proved to have been on the right side of history,” he added.
 “Look it up in our university libraries.
 Just, uh, don’t look too hard, okay?”